lambdan/PhotosLibraryExtractor/README.md

 ## What's up with these leftover unpaired IDs?

 In my library of 12000 photos, I got 16 unpaired IDs left.
-I'm guessing these are Live Photos were the video component of them was removed.
+I'm guessing these are Live Photos were the video component of them was removed at some point which I don't remember.

 The unpaired ID's are copied into the destination folder anyway, so you won't lose anything.
 You can see when the script processes them which paths they have so you can investigate if you want to, but I wouldn't worry about it.